StackVista/stackstate-docs/use/stackstate-ui/views/visualization_settings.md

 For **group by type and state** and **group by type, state and relation**, a threshold must be passed before any grouping happens - the **Minimum components in a group**.

 By default, the minimum group size is 2.
-This means that if there is one component of a certain type and health state in a view, then when the next component comes along that has the same state and type a component group will be created.
-If the threshold value is set higher, to 8 for example, then at least 8 components with the same state type \(and possibly relations\) would be required for a group to be created.
+Whenever there are two or more components of a certain type and health state in a view, they will be placed in a component group.
+If the threshold value is set higher, to 8 for example, then 8 components with the same state, type \(and possibly relations\) are required for a group to be created.

 ## Relations settings